TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 * SPI communication with C3

 The file SPI communication FC is adjusted code from this [SPI tutorial](https://learn.sparkfun.com/tutorials/raspberry-pi-spi-and-i2c-tutorial/all).
 This code will send information to the C3 and then it will ask for a return message.
 The sent message is "msg" and the returned value is stored in "result".
-More information can be found by clicking on the link.

 ```
 import time